Modelled case study: how a Perth family could cut energy bills

 - Home charging: Dedicated 7kW charger ($1,200 installed)

-"We charge mainly from solar.
-I plug in when I get home at 4pm, and it grabs the last few hours of solar.
-The battery still fills enough to run the house overnight.
-We only use grid power for charging maybe 2-3 times a month." - Michael
+Charging is mostly from solar: plug in mid-afternoon and the car grabs the last few hours of generation, while the battery still fills enough to run the house overnight.
+In a setup like this, grid power for charging is needed only a few times a month.

 | Item | Cost | |------|------| | Electricity (minimal grid use) | $380 | | Battery loan payment | $1,350 | | Public charging (occasional) | $150 | | Petrol (second car only) | $1,800 | | Total | $3,680 |